SaadJlil/HomeCosina/README.md

 Embark on a culinary adventure with HomeCocina API and bring the joy of home-cooked meals to your fingertips.
 Let's get started on a flavorful journey!

+## Summary

+### Technology Stack
+Backend, scripting, API architecture, authentication, server, and deployment.

+### Get Started
+Steps to install the API in your server.

+### Endpoints
+Authentication, User Info, Main API (graphql), Auto-complete Suggestions, and Search.

+### Status Codes
+Status codes sent by the API

 ## Technology Stack

 HomeCocina API is built with a modern and robust technology stack, ensuring reliability, scalability, and ease of development.